albertnieto/homogan/readme.md

 ## Glossary
 * Generator (G).
+>A generative model is a model of the conditional probability of the observable X, given a target y.
 * Discriminator (D).
+>A discriminative model is a model of the conditional probability of the target Y, given an observation x
 * Fully Connected (FC).
+>Fully connected layers connect every neuron in one layer to every neuron in another layer.
 * Fully Convolutional (FConv).
+>The goal is to transform image pixels to pixel categories.
+Unlike the convolutional neural networks, an FCN transforms the height and width of the intermediate layer feature map back to the size of input image through the transposed convolution layer, so that the predictions have a one-to-one correspondence with input image in spatial dimension.
 * Dropout.
 >At each training stage, individual nodes are either dropped out of the net with probability 1-p or kept with probability p, so that a reduced network is left; incoming and outgoing edges to a dropped-out node are also removed.
 * Label Smoothing.